ls1intum/Artemis/docs/dev/guidelines/server.rst

 * Classes, methods or functions should be open for extension and closed for modification (open closed design principle).
 * Program for the interface and not for implementation, you should use interface type on variables, return types of a method or argument type of methods.
 Just like using SuperClass type to store object rather using SubClass.
 * The use of interface is to facilitate polymorphism, a client should not implement an interface method if its not needed.
+* Type inference: Use ``var`` when the type of the variable is clear and explicitly stating the type would decrease readability

 6. Structure your code correctly
 ================================